sprakhar77/DiabloEngine/README.md

 I would recommend opening the code side by side to understand this documentation.
 In this explanation I will explain every file of the code of  Diablo Chess Engine .

+The engine is inspired by the Vice chess engine series on youtube by Bluefever Software.

 ## Files
 I will go on describing each file and the functions in those files.